 Don’t dump PSLF just because you think you’re making too much money.
 Confirm that you can’t benefit any first.

-Physicians have a reputation among financial service professionals for being very poor investors.
+Physicians— everyone from primary care physicians to surgeons— have a reputation among financial service professionals for being very poor investors.
 Even Warren Buffett, perhaps the greatest investor of all time, won’t invest in something unless he deeply understands it.

 Physicians will buy a stock based on a tip from a relative, conversation with a medical sales rep at a conference, or because it’s the hot new thing.

 Maybe you’re an exception and buy index mutual funds and plan to hold them forever.
-Hopefully, that’s the case, but many physicians struggle because of a not knowing what they don’t know.
+Hopefully, that’s the case, but many physicians struggle because of not knowing what they don’t know.

 Take a look at this chart sourced from Vanguard and Morningstar that shows the performance gap between what large company mutual funds earned and what their investors made.